AlecFessler/AdaptivePatchingViT/README.md

 ![Training Loss Curves](assets/training_loss.png)

 The Dynamic Patch Selection ViT initially converges slower, likely due to the learning required for effective patch selection.
 However, it surpasses the standard ViT as training progresses, achieving a lower final loss.
-This indicates that the dynamic patch selection mechanism not only aids in focusing on relevant image regions but also enhances the overall optimization process.
+This indicates that dynamic patch selection not only helps focus on relevant image regions but also enhances the overall optimization process.

 ### Accuracy Improvement